-The maximum daily rate is €700, - excl.
+The maximum daily rate is \in 700.- excl.
 VAT.
-Failure to comply with this requirement will result in your Tender being disqualified from the assessment process and therefore you are eliminated from contention.
+Failure to comply with this requirements will result in your Tender being disqualified from the assessment process and therefore you are eliminated from contention.

-6 Assessment of the Tender
+6. Assessment of the Tender

 6.1 Assessment of the Tender's completeness and legal validity